siddharth201/MyNotes/SwiftUI/SwiftUIs_PropertyWrappers/3_@StateObject.md

 * SwiftUI refreshes body automatically

->**Important:** You should use @StateObject only once per object, which should be in whichever view is responsible for creating the object.
+>**Important Rule:** You should use @StateObject only once per object, which should be in whichever view is responsible for creating the object.
 All other views that share your object should use @ObservedObject.

 Yes — this is one of the **most important rules** in SwiftUI data flow.